What firmly shapes your startup success is your legal framework.

-Check out 10 reasons to start a business in the U.S. right now in our article (in Russian/Ukrainian language) here.
+Check out 10 reasons to start a business in the US right now in our article here.

 Incorporating a company in the United States was a topic of our presentations made at the following events in Kyiv, Ukraine.

-- Business Management: Legal Instruments in Ukraine, EU, and U.S., held by Bot&Partners and UNIT.City on August 9, 2018, as illustrated here:
+- Business Management: Legal Instruments in Ukraine, EU, and US, held in UNIT.City, as illustrated here:

-On both of these events, we, in particular, presented on how to start a company in the U.S. As participants expressed a sheer interest in this topic, here is a summary of our presentations.
+On both of these events, we, in particular, presented on how to start a company in the US.
+As participants expressed a sheer interest in this topic (which is fairly urgent to date), here is a summary of our presentations.

-If you prefer not to start a business from scratch, check out how to buy a business in the U.S.
+If you prefer not to start a business from scratch, nevertheless, check out how to buy a business in the US.